 Expenditure Amount

 Administrative expenses

-Bank charges 346
+Bank charges 674

-Consulting fees i 159 , 005
+Consulting fees i 107,756

-Legal fees ii 11,974
+Legal fees ii 56,995

-Office iii 5,313
+Office iii 6,554

-Other administrative expenses 14,107
+Other administrative expenses 24,869

+Accounting fees iv -

-Research and development iv 37,200
+Research and development v 84,588

-Interest expense (19)

-Total expenses \$ 227 , 926
+Total expenses \$ 281,436

-=======

-- i.
-The Company paid consulting fees to its Chief Executive Officer, Chief Financial Officer, a Director, and several other independent contractors during the quarter. - ii.
-Legal fees of \$11,974 were incurred during the year.
-These fees included activities related to its, legal and other filings, and other general legal advisory services. - iii.
-Office expenses consist of rent, photocopy, fax and courier expenses and other miscellaneous expenses incurred by the officers of the Company. - iv.
-Research and development fees of \$37,200 were paid according to the terms of an independent contractor agreement.
+i.
+The Company paid consulting fees to its Chief Executive Officer, Chief Financial Officer, a Director, and several other independent contractors during the quarter.

+ii.
+Legal fees of \$56,995 were incurred during the quarter.
+These fees included activities related to its legal, patent and other filings, and other general legal advisory services.

+iii.
+Office expenses consist of rent, photocopy, fax and courier expenses and other miscellaneous expenses incurred by the officers of the Company.

+iv.
+Accounting fees were incurred during the quarter to pay for the Company's 2005 fiscal audit.

+v.
+Research and development fees of \$84,588 were paid according to the terms of an independent contractor agreement.